 Seven steps to a solid strategic growth plan

-Statistics show that roughly 50% of new businesses make it past their third year.
+Statistics show that roughly 50% of new businesses don’t make it past their third year.
+This is often down to a number of factors, but if you’ve survived past the tricky first year when around 80% fail, then you do need a plan to carry you through the next period.
 One key way to help your business stay afloat is to plan, specifically plan for growth.
-Here is a super quick digest of the things you need to look at in a strategic growth plan.
+Here is a quick summary of the things you need to look at in a strategic growth plan.

 Establish a value proposition